autistic-symposium/amm-arb-toolkit-py/README.md

 This is a very simple algorithm.
 Because our set of coins and exchanges is small, brute forcing is not so costly.

-📝 TODO: improve this algorithm adding a node walking (graph solution).
+📝 TODO: improve this algorithm by adding a node walking (graph solution).

 <br>